hashicorp/terraform-provider-aws/website/docs/r/securityhub_member.markdown

 * `account_id` - (Required) The ID of the member AWS account.
 * `email` - (Required) The email of the member AWS account.
+* `invite` - (Optional) Boolean whether to invite the account to Security Hub as a member.
+Defaults to `false`.

 ## Attributes Reference

 The following attributes are exported in addition to the arguments listed above:

 * `id` - The ID of the member AWS account (matches `account_id`).
+* `master_id` - The ID of the master Security Hub AWS account.
+* `member_status` - The status of the relationship between the member account and its master account.

 ## Import